developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ##### Wireless LAN Configuration - Advanced Option Value

-This Managed Configuration allows an Administrator using an EMM to specify a value for a single advanced option to be configured for the WLAN adapter on a Zebra Android device and should be specified if and only if either the Managed Configuration **Wireless LAN Configuration - Advanced Option Name** or the Managed Configuration **Wireless LAN Configuration - Advanced Option Custom Name** is also specified to provide the name needed identity the advanced option to be set.
+This Managed Configuration allows an Administrator using an EMM to specify a value for a single advanced option to be configured for the WLAN adapter on a Zebra Android device and should be specified only if either the Managed Configuration **Wireless LAN Configuration - Advanced Option Name** or the Managed Configuration **Wireless LAN Configuration - Advanced Option Custom Name** is also specified to provide the name needed identity the advanced option to be set.

 ### Wireless LAN Configuration - Diagnostics Options